kawanamiyuu/docker-centos-supervisord/README.md

 docker-centos-supervisord
 ==============

-Docker with supervisord, httpd, sshd on CentOS by Vagrant (not docker provider)
+Docker container with supervisord, rsyslogd, crond, sshd, httpd on CentOS by Vagrant (not docker provider)

 ## Build and Run container